-The Diavik WMP is based on evaluating the assumed success of implemented mitigation and associated predicted residual effects to wildlife and wildlife habitat provided in the EER (DDMI 1998b) but has evolved through time with input from the communities, government regulators, and EMAB.
+The Diavik WMP is based on evaluating the assumed success of implemented mitigation and associated predicted residual effects to wildlife and wildlife habitat provided in the EER (DDMI 1998b), but has evolved through time with input from the communities, government regulators, and EMAB.
 Knowledge of the effects of mining on wildlife from monitoring undertaken at the Diavik mine, other diamond mines, and research in the NWT (e.g., wolverine and grizzly bear hair snagging) has also influenced the components, objectives, study designs, and sampling methods in the WMP.
-Over time, the content of the WMP was also modified to meet the requirements of the Draft Wildlife and Wildlife Habitat Protection Plan and Wildlife Effects Monitoring Program Guidelines provided by the Government of Northwest Territories, Department of Environment and Natural Resources (GNWT-ENR 2013), now Government of Northwest Territories, Environment and Climate Change [GNWT-ECC]).
-More recently, the GNWT-ECC has provided Wildlife Management and Monitoring Plan Guidelines (GNWT-ENR 2019a) for the process and content of wildlife monitoring programs.
+Over time, the content of the WMP was also modified to meet the requirements of the Draft Wildlife and Wildlife Habitat Protection Plan and Wildlife Effects Monitoring Program Guidelines provided by the Government of Northwest Territories, Department of Environment and Natural Resources (GNWT-ENR 2013).
+More recently, the GNWT-ENR has provided Wildlife Management and Monitoring Plan Guidelines (GNWT-ENR 2019a) for the process and content of wildlife monitoring programs.
 As a result, the structure and content of the WMP has evolved into the Wildlife Management and Monitoring Plan (WMMP) presented in this document to be consistent with the GNWT-ENR (2019a) Guidelines.